DOWNLOAD the 5 MINUTE ‘OOPS’-BASED LESSON PLAN.

-If you haven’t come across @TeacherToolkit’s 5 minute lesson plan, it’s well worth downloading and having a go at using.
+If you haven’t come across @TeacherToolkit’s hugely popular, original 5 minute lesson plan, it’s well worth downloading and trying out (you can get the original here).
 Ross Morrison McGill (or @TeacherToolkit as he is more commonly known on Twitter!) is the Assistant Vice Principal at Greig City Academy.
 His ‘5 Minute Lesson Plan’ was (in his own words) “designed to reduce planning time and focus on key learning phases within a lesson” because “as of Sept.
 2012 — Ofsted no longer require a lesson plan for inspected lessons, but evidence of ‘a planned lesson!’”

 This explanation of the 5 Minute Lesson Plan in an outstanding lesson was later posted by @TeacherToolkit and his plan has since proved incredibly popular with teachers.
 There are some great examples of how it has been used here, but so far they have all been posted by secondary teachers.